sav-che/TL-2/Authors/Bergsma, Cornelis Adriaan {std. Bergsma}.md

-> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/item/103859#page/106/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/page/33265293) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bergsma, Cornelis Adriaan (1798-1859), Dutch (Friesian) botanist, studied at the University of Franeker (Friesland) 1817-1821, id. at the University of Utrecht 1821-1825, Dr. med.
 Utrecht 1825, practising physician at Hoorn 1825-1826, extraordinary professor of chemistry at the University of Gent 1826-1830, Dr. phil.
-Gent 1827, transferred to Utrecht 1831 as extraordinary professor of dietetics 1831-1855, succeeding J. Kops as professor of botany and pharmacy and agronomy 1835-1859. (*Bergsma*).
+Gent 1827, transferred to Utrecht 1831 as extraordinary professor of dietetics 1831-1855, succeeding J. Kops as professor of botany and pharmacy and agronomy 1835-1859.
+**Abbreviated name**: *Bergsma*

 #### Herbarium and types